John Chancellor (colonial administrator): High Commissioner of Palestine

 Chancellor installed as High Commissioner, 6 December 1928.

 High Commissioner Chancellor visiting Rishon Lezion, 1931.

 In 1928, he became High Commissioner of the British Mandate of Palestine, where he was perceived as being cool to Zionism and the Jewish people.
 Though he admired some Zionist leaders, in particular Pinhas Rutenberg, in general Chancellor's attitude towards Jews was negative.
 He wrote to his son that "truly the Jews are an ungrateful race".
 His attitude towards Arabs was politically supportive but paternalistic; he wrote to his son: "they are like children, and very difficult to help".

 While he was in London in 1929, riots broke out in Jerusalem stemming from Muslims protesting Jews' use of the Western Wall.
 On his return, he initially condemned Arab attacks but was subsequently less critical.
 He helped write Lord Passfield's White Paper of 1930, which aimed to reinterpret the Balfour Declaration.
 He left Palestine in 1931.

 In 1931, Jerusalem's Straus Street was renamed Chancellor Avenue in his honour.
 The street reverted to its original name after the 1948 Arab-Israeli War.

 In 1937 he was appointed chairman of the Livestock Commission, which was set up following the passing of the Livestock Industry Act, 1937.
 In the 1947 King's Birthday Honours he was created a Knight Grand Cross in the Civil Division of the Order of the British Empire (GBE) for services to the Ministry of Agriculture and Fisheries.

 Family

 In 1903, Chancellor married Mary Elizabeth Howard (1881–1976), daughter of George Rodie Thompson, DL, JP, of Lynwood, Ascot, Berkshire.
 They had three children: Christopher John Howard Chancellor (1904–1989), who married Sylvia Mary Paget in 1926; Robert Duff (Robin) Chancellor (1921-2010); and a daughter, Elizabeth Rosemary Alice Chancellor (1906–1971), known as Rosemary, who married Air Chief Marshall William Elliot in 1931.
 Christopher and Sylvia had four children: John Paget Chancellor, Teresa Chancellor (Married Peter Gatacre then John Wells), Susanna Maria Chancellor (married Nicholas Johnston) and Alexander Chancellor; Rosemary and William also had two children: Louise Elliot (Halsey) and Simon Elliot.

 Legacy

 Chancellor Avenue in Salisbury, Southern Rhodesia, now Harare, Zimbabwe, was named after him and still bears his name.
-However, his grandson, Alexander Chancellor, suggested that it be changed on account of it now being the street on which Robert Mugabe, President of Zimbabwe lived.
+However, his grandson, Alexander Chancellor, suggested that it be changed on account of it now being the street on which Robert Mugabe, President of Zimbabwe lived.Chancellor Primary School in Mutare is also named after him.
+A street close to the former Governor's House (now President's House) in Port of Spain, Trinidad, is named "Lady Chancellor Road" after his wife.